jonathanloos/bradley_le_nerd/index.md

 ```
     Jon: I've had the priviledge of working with Bradley for the last year and a half.
 I've watched him grow along with me, and can sy he's become an amazing friend.
 Best of luck buddy!
+    Saad: Awesome mentor, always honest and geniune, plus respect for never doing a testing ticket :)

     Any other messages you would like to share..
 ```